-Theorem 1 also shows that the observation factor $\mu$ does not influence $r_c$ directly.
-Instead, a relatively large $\mu$ or $c_{\mu}$ limit the largest step size in the assumption, and may enlarge $r_c$ for exact gradients when $4c_{\alpha} < c_{\beta}$.
-It does not harm the overall convergence in presence of gradient noise, because the practical step size limited by noise is much lower than the $O(\sqrt{\kappa}/\lambda_{\max})$ bound in the assumption.
+Theorem 1 also shows that the observation factor $\mu$ has little impact on $r_c$ directly when $\kappa\gg1$.
+Instead, a relatively large $\mu$ limit the largest step size in the assumption, and may enlarge $r_c$ with exact gradient when $4c_{\alpha} < c_{\beta}$.
+But it does not harm the convergence in most real problems, where the practical step size limited by noise is much smaller than the $O(\sqrt{\kappa}/\lambda_{\max})$ bound in the assumption.